 - 1 bay leaf (cracked in half)

-In a large saucepan, combine 1-quart dry red wine, 1/2 cup sugar, 5 partially crushed cloves, 1 cinnamon stick, and 1 bay leaf, cracked in half.
+In a large saucepan, combine the red wine, sugar, cloves, cinnamon stick, and bay leaf.

-Heat to dissolve sugar.
+Heat to dissolve the sugar.
 Bring just to the boil and immediately remove from the heat.

 Strain and pour into hot mugs.